2023-2024 Legislation

 AB 559 Voluntary Tax Contribution Fund Sunset Extension: The bill would allow the California Senior Citizen Voluntary Tax Contribution Fund to remain on the income tax return form through taxable year 2030.
 Under current law, the sunset date is 2023.
 Tap or click here to see the bill’s status.

-AB 589 LGBTQ Centers: Unicorn Homes Program for Homeless Youth: The bill would require a county to partner with local community-based organizations to provide emergency transitional foster housing for LGBTQIA+ youth in the case of family rejection.
+AB 589 LGBTQ Centers: Unicorn Homes Program for Homeless Youth: The bill would establish a 3-year pilot in the counties of San Diego and Sacramento to allow local community-based organizations to provide emergency transitional foster housing for LGBTQIA+ youth in the case of family rejection.
 Tap or click here to see the bill’s status.

 AB 662 Communications Broadband: The bill would require the CPUC to use processes and procedures adopted by the National Telecommunications and information administration when administering federal Broadband Equity Access, and Deployment Program Funds.
 Tap or click here to see the bill’s status.

-AB 719 Medi-Cal: Non-Medical Transportation Reimbursement: The bill would require Medi-Cal managed care plan providers to reimburse public transit operators for non-medical transportation services.
+AB 719 Medi-Cal: Non-Medical and Non-Emergency Transportation Reimbursement: The bill would require Medi-Cal managed care plan providers to reimburse public transit operators for non-medical and non-emergency transportation services.
 Tap or click here to see the bill’s status.

 AB 768 Office of Broadband and Digital Equity: The bill would establish the Office of Broadband and Digital Equity within the Public Utilities Commission to centralize all broadband and digital equity related activities within state government.
 Tap or click here to see the bill’s status.

-AB 812 Pro Artist Housing: The bill would allow cities to authorize local cultural arts districts to designate any deed restricted housing be reserved for artists.
+AB 812 Pro Artist Housing: The bill would allow cities to authorize state and local cultural arts districts to designate up to 10% of any deed restricted housing be reserved for artists within local cultural arts districts and within or near state cultural arts districts.
 Tap or click here to see the bill’s status.

 AB 1188 Bike Smart Handbook: The bill would direct the California State Transportation Agency (CalSTA) to develop and distribute, on or before September 1, 2024, the Bike Smart Handbook for bicyclists based on evidence-based practices and emerging trends.
 Tap or click here to see the bill’s status.